-11. Verify that the controllers are now in SCSI-2 mode by entering the following command:

-HSG80> show this\controller

-- 12. Perform the following steps if this is a new factory-configured array or one that is being re-configured.
+- 11. Verify that the controllers are now in SCSI-2 mode by entering the following command: HSG80> show this controller - 12.
+Perform the following steps if this is a new factory-configured array or one that is being reconfigured.
 The array's internal connection table may contain connections that are out of date. - a.
-Review the array's internal connection table by entering the following command:

-HSG80> show connections
+Review the array's internal connection table by entering the following command: HSG80> show connections - b.

-- b.
 Delete all connections to this host that are shown in the array's internal connection table.
+The first time the server scans the Fibre Channel bus during boot, the new connections are registered. - C. Delete each connection by entering the following command:

+HSG80> delete connection_name

-The first time the server scans the Fibre Channel bus during boot, the new connections are registered. - c.
-Delete each connection by entering the following command: - HSG80> delete connection\name - Connection\name is one of the names listed in the array's internal connection table, which is displayed when you ran the show connections command in step a. - 13.
+Connection_name is one of the names listed in the array's internal connection table, which is displayed when you ran the show connections command in step a. - 13.
 Complete the array setup by creating LUNs and assigning LUN unit numbers.
-To do this note the following information: - Refer to the HSG80 ACS Solution Software for HP-UX installation and configuration guide that came with your StorageWorks Solution Software Kit for details. - If you are re-configuring an array set up for SCSI-2 that already has LUNs configured, you may use these units without re-configuring as long as you are using units D0 through D7.
-But, if you are using offset LUNs D8 through D199, you must re-configure these units. - In a SCSI-3 array, you can use units D1 through D127.
-Units D128 through D199 must be re-configured. - 14.
-Select and follow procedures described in Configuring optional HSG80-based array features as needed.
-When you have completed any optional array feature, perform the procedure described in System configuration, to configure the system for Secure Path.
+To do this, note the following information: - Refer to the HSG80 ACS Solution Software for HP-UX installation and configuration guide that came with your StorageWorks Solution Software Kit for details. - If you are reconfiguring an array set up for SCSI-2 that already has LUNs configured, you may use these units without reconfiguring as long as you are using units D0 through D7.
+However, if you are using offset LUNs D8 through D199, you must reconfigure these units.

+- In a SCSI-3 array, you can use units D1 through D127.
+Units D128 through D199 must be reconfigured. - 14.
+Follow the procedures described in Configuring optional HSG80-based array features, as needed.
+When you have completed any optional array feature, follow the procedure described in System configuration, to configure the system for Secure Path.